-Looking like a cross between bushy spring onions and young leeks, these mild-flavoured allium are 15-25 cm long.
+Looking like a cross between bushy spring onions and young leeks, these mild-flavoured allium are 15-25cm long.
 A speciality vegetable given the coveted Protected Geographical Indication status, calçots (pronounced ‘kalsots’) are grown in Valls, a town in the Tarragona province in the south of Catalonia in north-east Spain.

 Like asparagus and truffles, the annual harvest of calçots — January to April — is celebrated with hugely popular events known as calçotada (pronounced ‘kalsutada’ or ‘kalsotada’).
 These involve families and friends getting together to eat barbecued calçots, traditionally flame-roasted on vine shoots.

 In Spain, calçotades take place at rural restaurants, in countryside farms, or in the gardens and rooftops of people’s homes.
-The onions are grilled until the outer layers are charred, wrapped in newspapers to keep them warm and steam-cook them further, and served on curved terracotta roof tiles.
+The onions are grilled until the outer layers are charred, wrapped in newspapers to keep them warm and steam-cook them further, then served on curved terracotta roof tiles.

 Romesco, or its close cousin salvitxada, are an important accompaniment to calçots.
-These are sauces made from nuts (usually hazelnuts, almonds, pine nuts or walnuts), local nyora peppers or bitxo chillies (regular red peppers can be substituted), and olive oil.
+These are sauces made from nuts (usually hazelnuts, almonds, pine nuts or walnuts), local nyora peppers or bitxo chillies (regular red peppers can be substituted) and olive oil.
 Depending on the recipe, tomatoes, onions, garlic and red wine vinegar are added, too; plus a little stale bread or toast to thicken.

 The Spanish tradition